Shen Yun: Symphony orchestra

 In October 2012, Shen Yun's symphony orchestra made its debut performance at Carnegie Hall in New York.
 The performance featured conductors Milen Nachev, Keng-Wei Kuo, and Antonia Joy Wilson, and the program included both classical works such as Beethoven's Egmont Overture and Antonio Vivaldi's Concerto in C Major, as well as original compositions that fuse Chinese and Western instruments.

 In 2013, the symphony orchestra toured seven American cities.
 In addition to Carnegie Hall, it performed at the Kennedy Center in Washington, D.C.
 In 2023, the orchestra made its debut at David Geffen Hall in New York, with classical works and original compositions.

+Criticism and controversies

+Shen Yun has been criticized for the treatment of its dancers.